The Nest

 How does this change affect how I enter my exclusives onto the RLS?

-The RLS will still be the forum where the buy-side compensation is displayed, and you can enter the buy-side compensation.
-However, you must make sure that the buy-side offer of the compensation originates from your seller (or Owner), not from you, your fi, rm, or any other broker.
+The RLS will still be the forum where the buy-side compensation is displayed, and you can enter it.
+However, you must ensure that the compensation’s buy-side offer originates from your seller (or Owner), not from you, your fi, rm, or any other broker.

 So, how will the buyers’ brokers be compensated?

-Assuming that the seller offers compensation and the buyer’s broker accepts it, the seller or the Owner of the exclusive property will directly compensate the buyer’s broker.
+Assuming the seller offers compensation and the buyer’s broker accepts it, the seller or the exclusive property owner will directly compensate the buyer’s broker.
 This compensation should occur at the closing per the usual practice in the New York City area.

 However, if the seller does not offer compensation to the buyer’s broker, the latter can negotiate their possible compensation from the buyer.